 Shells can be found all along Bay County beaches both on the shore and in the water.
 Early mornings are the most productive shelling times because the beaches are less crowded.
-Particularly popular shelling sites include the jetties at St. Andrews State Park, Shell Island, and Crooked Beach located between the Eastern end of Tyndall Air Force Base and the Mexico Beach city limits.
+Particularly popular shelling sites include the jetties at St. Andrews State Park, Shell Island, and Crooked Beach located between the Eastern end of Tyndall Air Force Base.

 4. Do I need a fishing license?